sherlockode/configuration-bundle/README.md

 Sherlockode ConfigurationBundle
 ===============================

-This bundle gives ability to define userland configuration options, useful in admin panels.
+This bundle is built to allow users to define configuration options, useful in admin panels.
+Get rid of the business logic variables in your `ENV` or `parameters.yml` file !

+Available features:

+* Define multiple configuration entries available for the users
+* Retrieve configuration values anywhere in your code for business logic
+* Use or create custom parameter types for a better user experience

 [![CircleCI](https://circleci.com/gh/sherlockode/configuration-bundle.svg?style=shield)](https://circleci.com/gh/sherlockode/configuration-bundle)
 [![Total Downloads](https://poser.pugx.org/sherlockode/configuration-bundle/downloads)](https://packagist.org/packages/sherlockode/configuration-bundle)